justinkook/bitcore-charts/README.md

 **Next create a function called handleBlockEvent to get a block object from the Bitcore-node socket when a block is generated.
 The socket event name is 'block'.**

+> Update the message in state to the block reward recieved using setState() function, then call the handleClickVariant function to trigger the notification.

 ```
 handleBlockEvent = () => {
     socket.on('block', block => {